 When it comes to IT compliance, the landscape seems to be constantly shifting as innovation and rapidly changing technologies are dictating the need for strong compliance to help combat cyber threats and to protect consumer information.
 There have been numerous large data breaches in the news in recent years, and often, the victims of these cyber-attacks were 100% compliant at the time of the attack.
-Cybercriminals are constantly finding new ways to infiltrate the networks of small and large companies to mine consumer information, implement ransom attacks for money, and steal trade secrets and sensitive information.
-Because of this, it may be hard to keep up with new regulations as they become law, however, as a business owner, it is part of your responsibility.

 Most recently, we saw companies change their focus from their competition, regulations, and investment risks to things like the pandemic, climate change, and supply chain risk.
 This quick pivot had and continues to have some major impact on today’s cost of compliance.